-PIT Tags are electronic implantable microchips that are used in Wildlife and Marine Biology applications.
-They are designed to be implanted into any species that is needed to be tracked to gain valuable research data.
-Species such as salmon, sturgeon, musky, turtles, frogs, birds, bats, rhinoceros, elephants, kudu and any other animal can be identified using these standard PIT tags.
-For specialized applications for animal security or to prevent theft of precious animals UID has an implantable security tag that is custom encoded.
-Contact UID for more information.
+Passive Integrated Transponder (PIT) Tags are electronic, implantable microchips used in Wildlife and Marine Biology applications.
+They are designed for implantation into any species that needs to be tracked in order to gain valuable research data.
+Species such as salmon, sturgeon, musky, turtles, frogs, birds, bats, rhinoceros, elephants, kudu and other animal can be identified using these standard PIT tags.
+For specialized applications, such as animal security or theft prevention of precious animals, UID offers an implantable security tag that is custom encoded.
+Contact UID at firstname.lastname@example.org or 224.444.8484 for more information.

-The use of PIT Tags for animal tracking began in the mid 1980’s measuring the movement of salmon and other fish.
-Since then the technology has increased in the size of the tags as well as the ability to read the PIT tags in a variety of outdoor settings.
-Each tag has a unique number hard coded into the memory blocks of the IC inside the tag.
-This number never repeats as UID hold to ICAR standards for all it PIT and Laboratory Research tags.
+The use of PIT Tags for animal tracking began in the mid 1980’s when evaluating the movement of salmon and other fish.
+Since then, the technology has evolved in terms of the size of the tags, as well as the ability to read the PIT tags in a variety of outdoor settings.
+Each tag has a unique number, which is hard coded into the memory blocks of the IC inside the tag.
+This number never repeats, as UID is compliant with ICAR standards for all its PIT and Laboratory Research tags.
 The tags operate on FDX-B parameters with 134.2 kHz frequency.
-This means that they are ISO 11784 and 11785 standard so all ISO readers can read these tags.
+This means that they are compliant with ISO 11784 and 11785 standards, so that they can be read by all ISO readers.

-UID Offers these tags in triple ground needles or in bulk.
-If you need them in the needles each needle has a standard luer lock connection for easy attachment to an injector and can be supplied either sterile for infection free injection or non-sterile for wildlife applications where sterility is not critical.
-They are also offered bulk in bags for large scale operations.
+PIT tags are available from UID in triple ground needles or in bulk.
+If needed, they are also available in individual needles with a standard Luer Lock connection for easy attachment to an injector.
+They are also available either sterile to reduce the risk of infection after insertion, or non-sterile for wildlife applications where sterility is not a concern.
+PIT tags are also available in bulk for large scale operations.